 Professor of Computer Science, J.S.
 Abercrombie Professor of Engineering

-Christopher Jermaine was named the interim chair of the Rice University Department of Computer Science as of January 1, 2021.
-He is also the program director of the Data Science Initiative in the George R. Brown School of Engineering and a professor of Computer Science and J.S.
+Christopher Jermaine is the chair of the Rice University Department of Computer Science in the George R. Brown School of Engineering.
+He is also the program director of the Master of Data Science program, professor of Computer Science and J.S.
 Abercrombie Professor of Engineering.